UsabilityDynamics/node-abstract/Readme.md

     - this.defineConstructor( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
     - this.defineProperty( property, descriptor ): Add single property t othe instance prototype.
     - this.defineProperties( properties ): Add multiple properties to the Instance prototype.
-    - this.addPrototype( prototype ): Insert prototype into prototype chain of the Instance object.

 Instance Factory Methods
 ========================